 - 401(k) or another retirement savings plan

-In addition, as employers strive to remain competitive and attract top talent, nontraditional perks such as these are becoming more common:
+In addition, as employers strive to remain competitive and attract top talent, perks such as these are now common:

 - Subsidized training or education

-Benefits, loosely defined as items outside of base salary and bonuses, are important to consider for several reasons.
-First, they can help offset the costs of necessary services, such as medical insurance, that you might otherwise have to pay for out of pocket or even be unable to afford.
-Employees frequently get a better rate by joining the company health insurance plan than they would if they purchased policies independently.
+Benefits and perks, loosely defined as items outside of base salary and bonuses, are important to consider for several reasons.
+First, they can help offset the costs of necessary services, such as medical insurance, that you might otherwise have to fully pay for yourself — or even be unable to afford.
+Employees frequently get a better rate by joining a company’s health insurance plan than they would if they purchased policies independently.

-Second, employment benefits help you maintain a healthy work-life balance.
-Companies are concerned that employees often feel stressed from juggling their jobs and everyday life, so many offer benefits that offset demanding work responsibilities.
-Telecommuting, for instance, allows employees to avoid a hectic, lengthy drive to the office.
+Second, they can help you maintain a healthy work-life balance.
+Companies are concerned that employees often feel stressed from juggling their jobs and everyday life, so many offer benefits and perks that offset demanding work responsibilities.
+Telecommuting, for instance, allows employees to avoid a hectic, lengthy drive to the office — and has proven to be an effective and efficient arrangement.
 Another example is paid time off for volunteer activities.
-These and similar benefits help to improve employee morale and mental health.
+These and similar extras help improve employee morale and mental health.

-Third, benefits can help you prepare for the future.
-Whether it's subsidized training that could lead to a promotion and higher salary or a 401(k) plan that helps you get ready for eventual retirement, benefits are set up to reward you for your time with the company by making your future better and more secure.
+Third, they can help you prepare for the future.
+Whether it's subsidized training that could lead to a promotion and higher salary or a 401(k) plan that helps you prepare for eventual retirement, they’re set up to reward you for your time with the company by helping make your future better and more secure.

 When you have an offer in hand, it's time to consider the entire package.
-If the proposed salary is not what you expected, evaluate the paycheck with the perks.
+If the proposed salary is not what you expected, examine the benefits and perks.
 A top-notch package may make a lower salary more palatable.
-Or, if the perks aren't what you were expecting, you may be able to negotiate certain items.
+Or if the perks aren't what you were expecting, you may be able to negotiate certain items.
+(And don’t forget about negotiating salary, as well.)
 Here are some questions to consider when evaluating a potential employer's proposal:

 1. What's most important to you?

-The point is that you must know during the job hunt which aspects of the compensation and benefits package are most important to you.
-If all of these elements are present when you get an offer, you're in good shape.
-If not, now's the time to talk to the potential employer about what's missing and why a particular perk is a deal breaker for you.
+The point is that you must know during the job hunt which aspects of the full compensation package are most important to you.
+If all of your preferred elements are present and adequate when you get a job offer, you're in good shape.
+If not, now's the time to talk to the employer about what's missing and why a particular perk is a deal breaker for you.